-- Listening favorite songs is also the good way to bring the first comfort to you before and while running and it will help you learn how to run faster and longer.
+- Listening favorite songs is also a good way to bring the first comfort to you before and while running and it will help you learn how to run faster and longer.
 Make a playlist that has varied music that can help you know when to speed up and when to jog.
 Listening to music and running at the same time can help you reduce tired feeling because sometimes you only pay attention to listening to music, your foot like dancing to the music and forget how far you’ve run.
 This is probably one of the assistance to improve the length of your running road.
 However, for some runners who do not like listening to music when acting, they will run without the music and focus on their breath and listen to the sound of their body working.

 - For every activity, wearing comfortable clothes is very important.
 While some people are really interested in the heavy feel of a sweatshirt that makes them sweat it out, others prefer lightweight shorts and sweat-reducing material.
 I think runners should choose breathable, lightweight clothes that never weighs you down on the go.
-But the most importance is that you wear clothes which make you feel most comfortable in and it will help you run faster and longer.
+But the most important is that you wear clothes which make you feel most comfortable in and it will help you run faster and longer.

 Know if you have a high-arch, a neutral arch, a low arch or a flat arch.
 The arch of your foot will determine how your foot moves as you run: